Rom-DJoe/Mic-Mac/README.md

 -Each channel has to be an independent .tif file (it cannot be a stacked file).

--If a .ND file is present the name of the acquisition will be the one of this file.
-If not: you will be asked to type a file name.

 -Then you have to specify in which order the channels are sorted in the folder.

 -For each acquisition an automatic detection is first performed (using a combination of the red and green channels).